Perian-Yan/Perian-Yan.github.io/_posts/2023-09-28-how-to-build-an-academic-webpage.md

 ![Some text](image.png)
 ```

 The workaround is to follow the [template](https://alshedivat.github.io/al-folio/projects/1_project/), use html and always store images under `assets`.
+More details at [Bootstrap-Grid](https://getbootstrap.com/docs/5.3/layout/grid/) and [Bootstrap-Images](https://getbootstrap.com/docs/5.3/content/images/).